$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Aspects of the LCSR determination of the form factors

 Using the canonical equal-time commutation relation for the $b$-quarks, $\{ b^\dagger_\al(\vec{x},0),b_\be(0) \} = \delta^{(3)}(\vec{x}) \delta_{\al \be}$, leads to\footnote{In the computation we have assumed that the vector meson is at rest.
 The result \eqref{eq:c-cov} is the covariantised version.
 Alternatively we could have derived the contact term directly from the path integral through field transformations or the (covariant) $T^*$-product.
 Both of which should directly yield a covariant result.}

-The crucial point is that the contact term is a local term which does not affect the extraction of the form factors at all since it does not enter the dispersion relation.
-Hence the form factors which are determined from the correlation function in LCSR obey the eom.
-More precisely the \eom impose constraints or correlations on Borel parameters and continuum thresholds of sum rule parameters.
+The crucial point is that the contact term is a local term which does not affect the extraction of the FFs at all since it does not enter the dispersion relation.
+Hence the FFs which are determined from the correlation function in LCSR obey the EOM.
+More precisely the \eom impose constraints/correlations on Borel parameters and continuum thresholds of sum rule parameters.